cloud-gov/cg-workshop/02-slides-lab.md

 * Collaboration
 * Corroboration

-^ You can put commands into files, with variables, and then run them.
-You can share code by viewing text files, or even copy/paste, in ways you can't with GUIs (nb: skip Snover anecdote).
-And with version control you can corroborate that the change you mean to make is the change expressed by the code.
+^ You can put commands into files, with variables, and then run them.<br> You can share code by viewing text files, or even copy/paste, in ways you can't with GUIs (nb: skip Snover anecdote). <br> And with version control you can corroborate that the change you mean to make is the change expressed by the code. <br> With the dashboard we provide overview tools and roles/permissions since those may be needed by project managers how are not using the CLI day-by-day

 ---